cmark0v/linux_hax/linuxhax.rst

 then make an initial commit to master to make sure it works

-pull requests are a social media feature tied to the web interface and dont reallt exist in this setting.
+pull requests are a social media feature tied to the web interface and dont really exist in this setting.

 git client side
 ===============